awesomeshield/awesomeshield.github.io/content/tutorials/temperature-sensor/text.md

 *Returns:* It returns a `float`, which is the temperature in degrees Celsius.

 ## Tips
-Normally the thermistor checks the air temperature.
-But it can check other temperatures.
-If you put your finger on the thermistor it will read your skin temperature.
+Normally the temperature sensor checks the air temperature.
+But if you put your finger on the thermistor it will read your skin temperature.